Ultimate cold case: Who betrayed Anne Frank?

-AMSTERDAM, Oct 3 (Reuters) - A former FBI agent is heading up a cold case team more than 70 years after the Nazis stormed the secret canal house annex where Anne Frank was hiding and sent her to her death in a concentration camp.
+AMSTERDAM (Reuters) - A former FBI agent is heading up a cold case team more than 70 years after Nazi occupation police stormed the secret Amsterdam canal house annex where Anne Frank was hiding and sent her to her death in a concentration camp.

 Suspicions that someone betrayed the Frank family are not new, but the latest attempt will seek out new connections in the case of the Jewish girl whose diary has captivated millions of readers worldwide.